dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
- as I
-can tell like I was getting that since
-24
-there's they're working on it I have a friend who you know works up there but when you consider regulations right are
+I can tell like I was getting that since 24 there's they're working on it I have a friend who you know works up there but when you consider regulations right are